 When exploring Athens alone, it’s wise to stay clear of less populated areas late at night and to be cautious of overly friendly strangers offering unsolicited help or tours, as these could be ploys for scams.

-Athens is generally a very safe city, it is best to always trust your instincts when traveling alone.
+Athens is generally a very safe city, it is best always to trust your instincts when traveling alone.
 By following these safety tips, solo travelers can enjoy a worry-free stay in Athens.

 5 Great Tips for Exploring Athens Alone